datnguyen1215/hsmjs/docs/getting-started.md

 - **Transitions**: How events move you from one state to another
 - **Context**: Data that persists across states
 - **Actions**: Side effects that happen during transitions
-- **History**: Automatic state tracking for undo/rollback functionality
+- **History**: Automatic state tracking and persistence for undo/restore functionality

 ## Your First Machine